LeafarCoder/aws-deepracer-analyzer/README.md

 ![deepracer eval oage steos](./resources/deepracer_eval_page_steps.png)

 3. Notebook script
-    - Change any necessary path variables in the beginning of the Python notebook.
+    - Change any necessary path variables at the beginning of the Python notebook.
     - Make sure you install all necessary Python dependencies.
-    b.
-Execute all cells.
+    - Execute all cells.
 A new window with the simulation should pop up.